valerocar/geometry-blender/README.md

 The packages *numpy*, *sympy* and *scikit-image* need to be present in the virtual environment.
-This can be achieve by typing (at a terminal)
+This can be achieved by typing (at a terminal)

 - Anaconda : `conda install numpy sympy scikit-image`